O-tero/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display content of passwd and hosts
+displays contents of passwd and hosts